FienGoetmaeckers/Autism-and-Exploration/Analyses/Computational modelling scripts/readme.md

 ## Creating reward distributions
 * **create_grids.py**
     used to create the reward distributions used in the behavioural task.

+## Parameter recovery
+* **parameter_recovery.py**
+    simulates behavioural data of one agent, for which the model parameters were sampled from parameter values within Tuckey's Fence bounds of our estimates.
+Then, it estimates the model parameters of the generated data and saves the generated and estimated model parameters as a new line in a csv file.
+* **bandits11_l2.py**
+    a file with 100 reward distributions, used as example grids for the simulated agent to sample rewards from.
+These reward distributions are similar to the ones used in the behavioural experiment, both were created using the same algorithms (using the bivariate(11, 11, 2, np.random.randint(65,86), 5) function of create_grids.py).